-Port Meaning 1 Power Switch Power ON/OFF switch 2 Power Connect the supplied power adapter to this jack.
-3 RESET To be sure the device is being turned on → press RESET button for: 1-3 seconds: quick reset the device.
-6 seconds above, and power off, power on the device: restore to factory default settings.
-(Cannot login to the router or forgot your Username/Password.
-Press the button for more than 6 seconds).
-Caution: After pressing the RESET button for more than 6 seconds, to be sure you power cycle the device again.
-4 LAN 1X-4X (RJ-45 connector) Connect a UTP Ethernet cable (Cat-5 or Cat-5e) to one of the LAN ports when connecting to a PC or an office/home network of 10Mbps or 100Mbps.
-Caution: Port 4 can be either a LAN or Console port at a time but not both.
-4 Console Port (as LAN port 4) (RJ-45 connector) Connect a UTP Ethernet cable (Cat-5 or Cat-5e) to one of the LAN ports when connecting to a PC or an office/home network of 10Mbps or 100Mbps.
-Caution: Port 4 can be either a LAN or Console port at a time but not both.
-5 Phone (RJ-11 connector) Connect RJ-11 cable to this port when connecting to an analog phone set.
-6 LINE (Router with LINE port only) Connect RJ-11 cable to this port when connecting to the telephone wall jack.
+Port Meaning Meaning 1 Power Switch Power ON/OFF switch 2 PWR Connect the supplied power adapter to this jack.
+3 RESET After the device is powered on, press it to reset the device or restore to factory default settings.
+0-3 seconds: reset the device 6 seconds above: restore to factory default settings (this is used when you can not login to the router, e.g. forgot the password) 4 LAN 1X - 3X (RJ-45 connector) Connect a UTP Ethernet cable (Cat-5 or Cat-5e) to one of the four LAN ports when connecting to a PC or an office/home network of 10Mbps or 100Mbps.
+5 CONSOLE Connect a PS2/RS-232 cable to this port when connecting to a PC's RS-232 port (9-pin serial port).
+6 Phone 1X - 2X (RJ-11 connector) Connect RJ-11 cable to this port when connecting to an analog phone set.
 7 ADSL Connect the supplied RJ-11 ("telephone") cable to this port when connecting to the ADSL/telephone network.
-8 Antenna (Wireless router only) Connect the detachable antenna to this port.
+8 Antenna (7402VGL/VGP only) Connect the detachable antenna to this port.
+9 LINE (7402VGP only) Connect RJ-11 cable to this port when connecting to the telephone wall jack.